 OPENNN.
 HasegawaLab.
 Hasegawa Lab., Imaging Science and Engineering Laboratory.
-Tokyo Institute of Technology In this page, we introduce our unsupervised online incremental learning method, Self-Organizing Incremental Neural Network (SOINN).
+Tokyo Institute of Technology.
+In this page, we introduce our unsupervised online incremental learning method, Self-Organizing Incremental Neural Network (SOINN).

 A few years ago the idea of virtual brains seemed so far from reality, especially for me, but in the past few years there has been a breakthrough that has turned neural networks from nifty little toys to actual useful things that keep getting better at doing tasks computers are traditionally very bad at.
 In this post I’ll cover some background on Neural networks and my experience with them.

 The name TD derives from its use of changes, or differences, in predictions over successive time steps to drive the learning process.
 The prediction at any given time step is updated to bring it closer to the prediction of the same quantity at the next time step.
 It is a supervised learning process in which the training signal for a prediction is a future prediction.
 TD algorithms are often used in reinforcement learning to predict a measure of the total amount of reward expected over the future, but they can be used to predict other quantities as well.
 Continuous-time TD algorithms have also been developed.